The averaging period used for the following assessment was 1981-2010.

 At the start of February, a south-westerly type brought mild and unsettled weather with wet and windy weather frequently sweeping north-eastwards across the UK.
 Conditions became colder and quieter from the 4th onwards, with frequent easterly winds and snow for some in the second week, although the snow did not generally lie for long at low levels.
 From the 13th onwards it was generally mild, and after a fairly quiet spell, it turned wet and windy from the 21st onwards.
 Storm Doris brought damaging winds to parts of England and Wales on the 23rd, and significant snow to parts of Scotland.

 The UK monthly extremes were as follows: A maximum temperature of 18.3 °C was recorded at Northolt and Kew Gardens (Greater London) on the 20th.
 A minimum temperature of -9.8 °C was recorded at Altnaharra (Sutherland) on the 11th.
-In the 24 hours ending at 0900 GMT on the 22nd, 50.2 mm of rain fell at Cluanie Inn (Highland).
+In the 24 hours ending at 0900 GMT on the 25th, 81.6 mm of rain fell at Honister Pass (Cumbria).
 A wind gust of 82 knots (94 mph) was recorded at Capel Curig (Conwy) on the 23rd.
-Snow depths of 5 cm were recorded at Copley (County Durham) on the 11th and 12th, at Aboyne (Aberdeenshire), Tulloch Bridge (Inverness-shire) and Fettercairn (Kincardineshire) on the 23rd, and at Buxton (Derbyshire) on the 28th.
+A snow depth of 8 cm was recorded at Ardtalnaig (Perthshire) on the 8th.

 On the 3rd, strong winds disrupted south coast ferries, with fallen trees causing disruption in Dorset, the New Forest and Bournemouth.
 On the 6th, strong winds caused localised reports of fallen trees and associated transport disruption in Northern Ireland, and ferry services in western Scotland were cancelled.
 Snow and ice also caused difficult driving conditions in Highland Perthshire later that day, and jack-knifed lorries blocked the A9; also localised flooding affected rail services on the Ayrshire coast and the A90 in Fife.